ashishtele/ashishtele/README.md

 - 📫 How to reach me:- [My Blog](https://ashishtele.github.io/)

-- 🤔 I’m looking for help with:- Research on Vedic maths and its implementation in ML.
+- 🤔 I’m seeking help with:- Research on Vedic maths and its implementation in ML.

 - ⚡ Interested in:- HealthTech, MedTech, and ClimateTech.